Skip links

 To make this calculation for an organization, Life Cycle Assessment (LCA) is often used, which evaluates the environmental impact of products or services throughout their existence, from production to disposal.
 Carrying out a Carbon Footprint is also a widely used method for calculating an organization's environmental footprint.

-Specialized software, such as D-Carbonize's Carbon Cockpit, can also be used to collect and analyze environmental data, allowing companies and individuals to accurately calculate their environmental footprint .
+Specialized software, such as D-Carbonize's Carbon Cockpit, can also be used to collect and analyze environmental data, allowing companies to accurately calculate their environmental footprint .

 Impact of the environmental Footprint